If it isn't visible, it's probably broken

 - Verifying whether it's actually wrong ("yes, this is not valid").

-You want both, but they're different skills and different levels of access.
+You want both, but they're different skills and different levels of access and knowledge.
 If we want to improve this axis, we first aim to increase the number of people who can spot issues.
 To do this, we have to make things accessible:

 - If I can't see the data, I cannot spot issues in it.